What uses data on a cell phone?

 How fast is each standard?
 In general, 3G delivers download speeds between 0.5 and 5 megabits per second (mbps); 4G delivers speeds up to 100 mbps for downloads; and 5G could (in theory) be 100 times faster, up to 100 gigabits per second.
 As you can see, the standards don’t increase by any set amount, but there’s an exponential increase in speed with each one.

 If you notice that your phone seems to work fine in other places but slows down at home, it could be a hardware issue.
-Turn your router off and on again to reset your Internet connection, then try an Internet speed test to measure it.
-Move closer to your router, or consider upgrading your equipment.
+Turn your router off and on again to reset your Internet connection, check that your modem is working properly, and make sure all the cables are securely connected.
+Then try an Internet speed test to check your connection speeds.

-A quick look at your apps settings should display how much data each app is using.
-If you notice that you have old apps still running, delete them to free up storage and reduce the load on your battery; it’ll help speed things up as well reduce the bandwidth your phone is using.
-You can also prioritize apps that do this naturally.
+There are specific instructions available for Android and iOS, but a quick look at an app’s settings should display how much data it’s using.
+If you have apps you no longer use, delete them to free up storage and reduce the load on your battery; this may help speed things up, and reduce the bandwidth your phone is using.
+If you see that certain apps are using lots of data, explore the settings for that particular app to find ways to restrict its data usage.

 Your web browser likely accounts for most of your Internet use.
 Giving it an overdue upgrade can dramatically increase your Internet speeds.
 Brave is built around one idea: your data belongs to you.
 Brave uses Shields to stop unwanted ads and block trackers.
 Each tracker blocked is one less thing to load on a webpage, resulting in load times that are 3x faster than Chrome.